 When in the Windows Desktop application (not in the Start screen) press the Fn + Esc key combination, or double-click the icon in the notification area of the taskbar to toggle the Control Center on/off.
-The Control Center gives quick access to frequently used controls and enables you to quickly turn the camera/touch pad on/off (see Appendix B for full details, and note that the tabs appearing in the Control Center will depend on the computer's design style).
+The Control Center gives quick access to frequently used controls and enables you to quickly turn the camera/touch pad on/off.
+You can also configure the keyboard LED Device settings from the Control Center (see Appendix B).

-Figure 1 - 5 - Control Center
+Figure 1 - 6 - Control Center